deepak-lenka/nfls/README.md

-# NFL Game Analysis System
+# Multi-Agent System for NFL Team Performance and Winning Probability Analysis

-## Overview
+## Project Overview

-This project is a multi-agent AI system that analyzes NFL games and predicts outcomes.
-It uses CrewAI framework to coordinate multiple AI agents, each specializing in different aspects of game analysis.
+This project involves the development of a **multi-agent system** designed to analyze NFL team performance and predict winning probabilities.
+The implementation leverages open-source frameworks, such as CrewAI, to coordinate the actions of multiple agents in a collaborative environment.

 ## Prerequisites

 - Python 3.10 or higher
 - OpenAI API key
 - Sports Data API key